PanK0/ARGO/README.md

 Build the docker image.
 From the main folder:

 ```
-> docker build -t argo -f docker/Dockerfile .
+docker build -t argo -f docker/Dockerfile .
 ```

-The command builds a docker image named *byzantine* by using the dockerfile in folder *docker/*.
+The command builds a docker image named *argo* by using the dockerfile in folder *docker/*.

 ## Run a container
 Run the docker container (one for each node):

 ```
-> docker run -dit --rm --name nodeA argo
+docker run -dit --rm --name nodeA argo
 ```

 Where: